 A very early view of the Four Courts, 1805.
 You can see the old Ormond Bridge (destroyed by flood around this time) well downriver from where its replacement now is.
 The line of the river is slightly different and there is no barrier between the quay and the river outside the Four Courts.
-Zoom in here and you can see that one of the ladies on the cart is carrying a parasol.
+The zoom facility here shows that one of the ladies on the cart is carrying a parasol.

 The Ormond Bridge has now been replaced by the Richmond (now O’Donovan Rossa) Bridge, erected 1812.
 This is a very early image of this bridge.
 So early, in fact, that a zoom shows that the wall between the quay and the river outside the Four Courts put up in conjunction with the new bridge is not yet in place.

 The same view by Brocas and Le Petite, 1818.
 The wall is now up.
 Morgan Place as we know it does not yet exist.
 Zoom for an impressive array of local detail.

 The same view by Lavelle and Roberts, c.
 1830.
 Again, a zoom shows lots of interesting day-to-day goings on.
 Very little change in general layout, other than the quay seems to have slightly widened at the Richmond Bridge point.